uumarabid/UmarAbidHotelManagement/README.md

 ## Web api

 - navigate to webapp folder in the terminal `cd webapi`
-- run the following command `node index.js`
+- run the following command `npm start`

 ## Application Structure